avaneev/prvhash/README.md

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message acts as a "pathway" to this final part.
-So, the random sequence of numbers can be "programmed" to produce a neccessary outcome.
+So, the random sequence of numbers can be "programmed" to produce a necessary outcome.
 However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed: consider an `A*(B^C)` equation; an adversary can control `C`, but does not know the values of `A` and `B`, thus this adversary cannot predict the outcome.

 P.S.
-The reason the InitVec in the `prvhash64` hash function have both value constraints, and an initial state, is that otherwise the function would require at least 4 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
+The reason the InitVec in the `prvhash64` hash function has the value constraints, and an initial state, is that otherwise the function would require at least 5 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
 Note that the `prvhash64s` function starts from the "full zero" state and then